Nayagaon, Punjab: Governance

-Naya Gaon remained a gram panchayat till the year 2006, thereafter Notified Area Committee (NAC) Status was given and villages Nada, Karoran and Kansal were added to it.
-In 2017 the status was elevated to that of Municipal Council.
-Naya Gaon still remains the heart of the Municipal Council with the Council Office, Post Office, Police Station and Suvidha Kendra located there.
-It has Gobind Nagar, Dashmesh Nagar, Adarsh Nagar, Shivalik vihar, Kumaon Nagar, Vikas Nagar and Janta colony are major residential colonies.
-The Notified Area has 21 wards and each represented by a councillor.
-Nagar Kheda, Village Well, Gurdwara and Shiv Mandir are oldest known common places of Naya Gaon.
+Nayagaon remained a gram panchayat till the year 2006, when Notified Area Committee (NAC) Status was given, with the villages Nada, Karoran and Kansal added to it.
+In 2017, the status was elevated to Municipal Council.
+Naya Gaon remains the heart of the Municipal Council with the Council Office, Post Office, Police Station and Suvidha Kendra located there.
+Nayagaon consists of major residential colonies: Gobind Nagar, Dashmesh Nagar, Adarsh Nagar, Shivalik Vihar, Kumaon Nagar, Vikas Nagar, and Janta Colony.
+It has 21 wards, each represented by a councillor.
+Nagar Kheda, Village Well, Gurdwara, and Shiv Mandir are the oldest known common places of Naya Gaon.

-Naya Gaon is also close to the major tourist attractions in Chandigarh such as Rose Garden, PGI, Rock Garden and Lake.
-Besides, it is the nearest route to access hill stations like Kasauli.
+Naya Gaon is close to major tourist attractions in Chandigarh, such as Rose Garden, PGI, Rock Garden and Lake.
+It is also the nearest route to access hill stations like Kasauli.